 Reason 12 sweetens the deal still further, with a more powerful and flexible Combinator, hi-res graphics and a new sampler.
 The software is now available on subscription, too, via the Reason+ service.

-Has it really been seven years since the launch of the first version of Bitwig Studio?
+Has it really been almost nine years since the launch of the first version of Bitwig Studio?
 It has indeed, though that still makes it a relative infant in DAW terms.

 The application has come a long way in that time, though, throwing off the shackles of its inevitable Ableton Live comparisons - the two share a number of original developers and some significant workflow similarities - by adding multiple features that have bolstered Bitwig’s reputation as possibly the most inventive DAW on the market.